RandyGaul/cute_framework/doc/cute/error_handler_set.md

 --- | ---
 cute | The instance of the Cute framework to set the error handler of. handler | The function pointer to be called when a Cute error occurs.
-See [Remarks](https://github.com/RandyGaul/cute_framework/new/master/doc/cute/error_handler_set.md#Remarks) for more details.
+See [Remarks](https://github.com/RandyGaul/cute_framework/new/master/doc/cute/error_handler_set.md#Remarks) for more details. udata | The user data to be passed to the handler upon invocation.

 ## Remarks